Skip to content

 What is the Body Dysmorphia VA Rating?

 While you won’t find a body dysmorphia VA rating in the VA’s schedule of ratings, it is a ratable condition.
-The symptoms of body dysmorphia will be rated analogously based on what condition most closely matches your overall symptoms.
+The symptoms of body dysmorphia will be rated analogously based on which condition most closely matches your overall symptoms.

 Are There VA Resources for Eating Disorders?

+The VA offers mental health resources for veterans, including information and treatment options.
 You can search for the nearest local VA facility location to find resources close to you.
 The Veteran Crisis Line is also available 24 hours a day/7 days a week.

 Do You Need a C&P Exam for an Eating Disorder VA Disability Rating?

+You’ll likely be required to attend a compensation & pension (C&P) exam to qualify for an eating disorder VA rating.
 Your C&P exam helps determine whether your disability is service-connected, the level of your disability, or if your condition should receive an increased rating due to it worsening.

 NEED MORE ASSISTANCE?